-WHP 1200 Unit 8 Frames | World History Project

-This period of history is usually viewed through the lens of two different struggles: the Cold War and decolonization.
-But if examine both struggles using our course frames, then we begin to see how these struggles were intertwined.
-As new communities or nation-states were formed through decolonization movements, the Soviet Union and the United States sought to establish networks that would extend their ideologies and influence.

-Two global struggles dominated the second half of the century, from the end of the Second World War in 1945 to around 1990.

-Image of US and USSR Flags with text "Cold War".
+Frames in Unit 8 - Part 2

+The Cold War and decolonization were struggles that can be studied through all three frames of the course, giving us different pictures of how they were related.

-One struggle was the clash between two alliances -one led by the United States and the other by the Soviet Union- in what we call the Cold War.
+Trevor Getz speaking; graphic of the U.S. and Soviet flags spliced together as one; photo of a large crowd gathered in protest Two great global struggles dominated the second half of the century, from the end of the Second World War in 1945, to around 1990.
+One struggle was the clash between two alliances: one led by the United States, and the other by the Soviet Union in what we call the Cold War.
+The other struggle was a conflict between the remaining global empires, and their colonized people who were fighting for independence.
+This struggle is known as Decolonization.

-Image of people protesting with text "Decolonization".

-The other struggle was a conflict between the remaining global empires and their colonized people, who were fighting for independence.
-This struggle is known as decolonization.

-Images of Cold War and Decolonization with Frames araphics.
-Now these two struggles are often studied separately.
-But the Cold War and Decolonization are best understood together, as we can see when we view them through our three frames.
+Now, these two struggles are often studied separately, but the Cold War and Decolonization are best understood together, as we can see when we view them through our three frames.

-Cold War propaganda and Communities frame graphic.

-The United States and Russia had been the two principal victors of the Second World War.
-So from one perspective, the Cold War was just a confrontation between these two powerful states-the most powerful communities of the age.
+Soviet propaganda poster from the Cold War; Trevor Getz speaking The United States and Russia had been the two principal victors of the Second World War, so from one perspective the Cold War was just a confrontation between these two powerful states, the most powerful communities of the age.
 But the United States and the Soviet Union also had two very different systems of production and distribution.

-Production and distribution frame graphic.

-Text of US economy type.

-On the one hand, the economy promoted by the United States was capitalist.
-It relied on a free market, with relatively little government oversight.
-And people could exchange goods and services pretty freely.

-Text of USSR economy type.
-On the other hand, the Soviet Union represented a centralized, communist economy in which the government played a very big role.
+On the one hand, the economy promoted by the United States was capitalist; it relied on a free market with relatively little government oversight, and people could exchange goods and services pretty freely.
+On the other hand, the Soviet Union represented a centralized communist economy in which the government played a very big role.

+Trevor Getz speaking

-Now capitalism and Communism each had their own strengths and weaknesses.
-But they also each had similar needs.
-And one of those needs was for raw materials.
-The battles to control raw materials played a role in the struggles to end colonial rule and helped draw both superpowers into decolonization conflicts.
+Now capitalism and communism each had their own strengths and weaknesses, but they also each had similar needs, and one of those needs was for raw material.
+The battle to control raw materials played a role in the struggles to end colonial rule, and helped draw both superpowers into Decolonization conflicts.

-Communities frame graphic.

-Still decolonization conflicts centered on the shape of communities as well as issues of production and distribution.

-People fighting for independence in Africa, Asia, and across the Pacific and the Caribbean wanted what others had fought for before.
+Trevor Getz speaking; map of the world highlighting the countries under colonialist rule Still, Decolonization conflict centered on the shape of communities, as well as issues of production and distribution.
+People fighting for independence in Africa, Asia across the Pacific, and the Caribbean wanted what others had fought for before.
 They wanted independent nation-states of their own.

-World map of colonialism in 1945.

-Ironically, in fighting against the British, the French, and other western empires, these independence fighters adopted and used many ideas about sovereignty and legitimacy that the British, French, and other empires practiced at home.
-So decolonization movements used many tools of their oppressors to win their freedom, although they also developed many ideas of their own.
+Ironically, in fighting against the British, the French, and other Western empires, these independence fighters adopted and used many ideas about sovereignty and legitimacy that the British, the French, and other empires practice at home.

-Images of independence movements in colonized nations
+Two photos side-by-side, one of Fidel Castro and the other of European colonialists; world map graphic composed of the flags of each country; series of photos depicting leaders of the U.S and Soviet Union meeting with leaders of smaller nations fighting for independence

-World map with modern Those fighting for an end to empire were, in many ways, seeking equality in the world of nation-states.
-They were striving to become a nation among nations.
+So Decolonization movements used many tools of their oppressors to win their freedom.
+Although they also developed many ideas of their own, those fighting for an end to empire were in many ways seeking equality in the world of nation-states.
+They were simply striving to become a nation among nations.

-flags of each nation.

-Images of diplomacy in the Cold War.

 But the Cold War superpowers, the Soviet Union and the United States, saw these independence battles as opportunities.
 They sought to further their own interests by enlisting these new states, or independence movements, to join either the communist or capitalist side.